 Q: Why did you choose HOBO data loggers?

 A: They are affordable, and most importantly, easy to readout in the field and in harsh conditions.

 Q: What features of the HOBO data logger do you find helpful?

-A: It was very convenient to carry out the readout of the data easily standing inside the river (glacier fed stream has quite a high discharge during melting season).
+A: It was very convenient to carry out the readout of the data easily, while standing inside the river (a glacier-fed stream has quite a high discharge during melting season).